-This is the distinguished face of William Barak, the last traditional ngurungaeta (Elder) of the Wurundjeri-willam clan.
-From our apartment tower, his portrait oversees Melbourne’s Swanston Street axis.
+This building features the distinguished face of William Barak, the last traditional ngurungaeta (Elder) of the Wurundjeri-willam clan.
+From our apartment tower, his portrait looks down along Melbourne’s Swanston Street axis.

-Barak Building is located on the land of the Bunurong Boon Wurrung and Wurundjeri Woi Wurrung peoples of the Eastern Kulin Nation.
+The Barak Building is located on the lands of the Wurundjeri Woi Wurrung peoples of the Eastern Kulin Nation.

 Barak (c.
-1824–1903) was an artist, an influential crusader for Aboriginal social justice and an authority on Wurundjeri cultural lore.
-When he was 11 years old he witnessed John Batman meeting the tribal Elders and purchasing Melbourne.
+1824–1903) was an artist, a leading advocate for Aboriginal social justice, and a respected authority on Wurundjeri cultural lore.
+At the age of 11, he witnessed John Batman meeting with the tribal Elders to negotiate the purchase of Melbourne—a transaction that is not recognised today as a legitimate purchase or treaty.

-We consulted closely with Barak’s family and the wider Wurundjeri community throughout the design process.
-We hope the façade will endure in recognition of the history and presence of Aboriginal nations on the land where Melbourne now stands.
+Throughout the design process, we worked closely with Barak’s family and the broader Wurundjeri community to ensure the façade would stand as a lasting recognition of the history and ongoing presence of Aboriginal nations on the land where Melbourne now stands.

-The image comes from a photograph of a sculpture of Barak by contemporary artist Peter Schipperheyn.
-First, we reduced the photo to a binary black-and-white image.
+The image on the façade is derived from a photograph of a sculpture of Barak by contemporary artist Peter Schipperheyn.
+To create the final design, we first reduced the photograph to a binary black-and-white image.

 Adobe Photoshop turned the image into horizontal bands of black and white varying in vertical thickness.
 Next, we converted the bands into vector-based line work to import into 2D and 3D CAD files to determine the measurements for fabrication.